-- (a) Reconfiguration of lots creates safe, functional and suitable lots that are consistent with the existing zone intent. - (b) Small-lot rural or rural residential development is concentrated in locations close to St George that have reasonable access to urban conveniences and minimises the need to extend and upgrade trunk infrastructure.. - (c) Reconfiguration of lots ensures that development can provide adequate access and services for all new lots. - (d) Reconfiguration of lots does not lead to a loss of biodiversity and ecological connectivity. - (e) Reconfiguration of lots ensures the environmental values and quality of Queensland waters are protected and enhanced. - (f) Development does not conflict with the ongoing efficient and safe use of the stock route network by travelling stock. - (g) Development does not inhibit the safe and efficient operation of pipelines.
+- (a) Reconfiguration of lots creates safe, functional and suitable lots that are consistent with the existing zone intent. - (b) Small-lot rural or rural residential development is concentrated in locations close to the towns of the Balonne Shire on lots that have reasonable access to urban conveniences and minimises the need to extend and upgrade trunk infrastructure. - (c) Reconfiguration of lots ensures that development can provide adequate access and services for all new lots. - (d) Reconfiguration of lots does not lead to a loss of biodiversity and ecological connectivity. - (e) Reconfiguration of lots ensures the environmental values and quality of Queensland waters are protected and enhanced. - (f) Development does not conflict with the ongoing efficient and safe use of the stock route network by travelling stock. - (g) Development does not inhibit the safe and efficient operation of pipelines.